Student Information

 Which employers participate?

-ISIP attracts more than 160 of the top legal firms worldwide and continues to grow each year.
-Information on participating employers will be available through the online registration system, ISIP Symplicity, in October.
+ISIP attracts more than 140 of the top legal firms worldwide.
+Information on participating employers will be available through the online registration system, ISIP Symplicity, once available.

 How are interview schedules created?